Raymonda Variations: Performances

 The ballet premiered on December 7, 1961, at the City Center of Music and Drama.
 At the premiere, d'Amboise's variations were omitted as he was injured.
 They were added back to the ballet a month later.

-Other ballet companies that had perform Raymonda Variations include Houston Ballet, Miami City Ballet, Kansas City Ballet, and Pittsburgh Ballet Theatre.
+Other ballet companies that have performed Raymonda Variations include Houston Ballet, Miami City Ballet, Kansas City Ballet, and Pittsburgh Ballet Theatre.

 Critical reception

 Following the premiere, New York Times critic John Martin called the ballet a "an adorable confection, concocted of marzipan, diamonds, youth and nostalgia."